IS:13252(Part-1) | IT(Information Technology)

 - Easy market acceptance as a product is tested and certified.

 With these benefits of ensuring conformance with IS 13252 standards and specifications, a manufacturer can establish that a product is safe, reliable, and credible, thus, confirming unmatched quality standards.

 IS 13252 Part 1 includes specifications with respect to the mains-powered or battery-powered information technology equipment, including electrical business equipment and associated equipment, with a rated voltage below 600 V.

-Along with that, below mentioned products also falls under its scope -
+Along with that, below mentioned products also fall under its scope -

 - Products designed with the purpose to be used as telecommunication terminal equipment and telecommunication network infrastructure equipment.

-- Products which are designed and intended to be directly connected to or used as an infrastructure equipment in a cable distribution system.
+- Products that are designed and intended to be directly connected to or used as infrastructure equipment in a cable distribution system.

 - A product designed to use AC mains supply as a communication transmission medium.

 The hazardous moving parts of equipment, which have the potential to cause injury should be arranged, enclosed, or guarded to minimize the risk of injury to an individual.